Has someone close to you died?

 Winston's Wish

-A charity for bereaved children with a freephone helpline.
+A national charity for bereaved children with a freephone helpline.
+Also supports parents, carers and workers to help the child or young person.

 Winston's Wish

-Provides information and support for children and young people when someone in their family is seriously ill or has died.
+Provides support for children and young people in Leeds when someone in their family is seriously ill or has died from a terminal illness.

 Elliot's Footprint